agenda_y_actividades_conferencias_2014_marques-real-defensa

 Chair of Navarrese Heritage and Art

-On the occasion of the presentation of the book Navarrese photography.
-The Marquis of Real Defensa Collectionpublished by the Mencos Foundation, which is available to anyone who wishes to download it from the Foundation's website, we are reviewing the contents of the book, focusing on the photographs of Navarrese authors or topic in the collection.
-The book deals with 9 authors who worked in Pamplona throughout the 19th and 20th centuries: Anselmo María Coyne, Leopoldo Ducloux, Emilio Pliego, José Roldán, father and son, José Galle, Juan Gómez, Agustín Zaragüeta and the Zubieta y Retegui studio (Francisco Zubieta Vidaurre and Andrés Retegui Gastearena), as well as a photographer based in Corella, Mariano García.
-Among the works produced by these photographers, as well as the artefacts of anonymous authorship preserved, we can establish five thematic groups: portraits, mostly studio portraits, private photographs, some of which transcended this sphere due to the social importance of the family, public images, urban and monumental views, and finally the photographs of the Sanfermin fiestas.
+On the occasion of the book presentation Navarre Photography.
+The collection of the Marquis of the Real Defensapublished by the Mencos Foundation, which is available to anyone who wants to download it on the website of the foundation, we review its contents, focusing on the photographs of authors or topic Navarre existing in the collection.
+The book deals with 9 authors who worked in Pamplona throughout the 19th and 20th centuries: Anselmo María Coyne, Leopoldo Ducloux, Emilio Pliego, José Roldán, father and son, José Galle, Juan Gómez, Agustín Zaragüeta or the Zubieta and Retegui studio (Francisco Zubieta Vidaurre and Andrés Retegui Gastearena), as well as a photographer based in Corella, Mariano García.
+Within the works made by these photographers, as well as the anonymous artifacts preserved, we can establish five thematic groups: portraits, mostly studio portraits, private photographs, some of which transcended this sphere due to the social importance of the family, public images, urban and monumental views, and finally the photographs of the Sanfermin fiestas.

-The origin of this collection, the product of family inheritances and compilations, can be traced back to the interest shown in photography by Don Tiburcio Mencos y Bernaldo de Quirós (1891-1969) and Doña Isabel Doussinague Brunet (1907-1974), Marquises of La Real Defensa.
-The Mencos and Bernaldo de Quirós collections are owed to the former, while the Brunet collection, which is of great importance in terms of its issue and contains a large collection of images of Guipúzcoa, as well as the Vesolla collection, with an interesting collection of Carlist photographs, are owed to the inheritance received by Isabel.
-The Marquises' interest in photography was passed on to their son, Joaquín Mencos Doussinague (1944), who took over the custody of the house's art collections, considering himself to be merely the administrator of the assets he had inherited from his elders and which he had to pass on to his successors.
-Don Joaquín's interest is not only responsible for the publication of this volume, but also for the organisation of two exhibitions in his house in Tafalla, Fotografía en Navarra.
+The origin of this collection, a product of family inheritances and compilations, can be traced to the interest shown in photography by Don Tiburcio Mencos y Bernaldo de Quirós (1891-1969) and Doña Isabel Doussinague Brunet (1907-1974), Marquises of La Real Defensa.
+The Mencos and Bernaldo de Quirós collections are owed to the former, while the Brunet collection, of great importance in terms of its issue, and which includes a large collection of images of Guipúzcoa, as well as the Vesolla collection, with an interesting compilation of Carlist photographs, are owed to the inheritance received by Isabel.
+The Marquises' interest in photography was passed on to their son, Joaquín Mencos Doussinague (1944), who took over the custody of the artistic collections of the house, considering himself to be the mere administrator of the assets he had inherited from his elders and which he had to pass on to his successors.
+Joaquín's interest is not only responsible for the publication of this Issue, but also for the organization of two exhibitions in his house in Tafalla, Fotografía en Navarra.
 La colección del marqués de la Real Defensa and Obras navarras en la colección de fotografía del marqués de la Real Defensa, which constitute the germ of this study.

 The speakers at the book's presentation were Mr Ricardo Fernández Gracia, director of the Chair de Patrimonio y Arte Navarro, Mr Joaquín Ignacio Mencos, Marquis of the Real Defensa and Mr Ignacio Miguéliz, author of the book.